moode-player/docs/setup_guide.md

 - Set `Named I2S device or DT overlay` to the correct device or overlay name
 - Restart the Pi
 - Menu > Configure > Audio
-- Set `Output device` to to the name of the I2S audio device
+- Set `Output device` to the name of the I2S audio device

 #### Audio device options